-What is the best fuel for a jet ski?
-This will largely depend on the type of jet ski you use, but many will run on regular unleaded or premium gasoline.
+Fuel choice will largely depend on the type of jet ski you use, but many will run on regular unleaded or premium gasoline.
 It is recommended by many manufacturers to use premium gas, but your manual should note if regular unleaded Octane 89 is a sufficient source of fuel for the engine.
 This gas should also be ethanol-free.

 Some people even use jet fuel or aviation fuel depending on their engine, but most jet skis can use the same fuel that you put in your car.
 This makes it very easy to manage and easily refuel should you need to refill on your way to or from the waterway.
 This guide will give you the best advice in finding fuel to properly and safely fuel your jet ski.

 Jet skis primarily use regular unleaded gasoline and premium gasoline.
 This is largely dependent on the specific model and manufacturer of the jet ski.
 If you are hoping to save money on gasoline, look for a jet ski that will take regular unleaded fuel.
 The user guide and the dealers who sell the jet ski will be able to give you a clear answer on what your engine will run best on.